Hodge-Tate prismatic crystals and Sen theory: Introduction

 Then it is a $\kinfty$-vector space of dimension equal to $\dim_C W$.
 In addition, there is an identification:

 \end{theorem}

 Let us mention that a key ingredient in the proof of above theorem is an explicit description of the set of locally analytic vectors $(\hat{L})^{\hat{G}\dla}$: one such description is already obtained in \cite{BC16}; we will obtain an alternative description which is convenient for us, cf. Prop. \ref{loc ana in L new}.
 Our task does not stop here yet.
-Recall our objective, Thm. \ref{thmintrosen}, is to construct a Kummer-Sen theory which (up to conjugation) should be ``the same" as the cyclotomic-Sen theory.
-Note since the cyclotomic-Sen module $D_{\Sen, \kpinfty}(W)$ (resp. the Kummer-Sen module $D_{\Sen, \kinfty}(W)$) is defined via locally analytic vectors, we can define the \emph{Lie algebra operator} $\nabla_\gamma$ associated to $\Gamma_K$-action (resp. $\nabla_\tau$ associated to $\tau$-action).
+Recall our objective, Thm. \ref{thmintrosen}, is to construct a Sen theory over the Kummer tower which (up to conjugation) should be ``the same" as the cyclotomic-Sen theory.
+Note since the $\kpinfty$-Sen module $D_{\Sen, \kpinfty}(W)$ (resp. the $\kinfty$-Sen module $D_{\Sen, \kinfty}(W)$) is defined via locally analytic vectors, we can define the \emph{Lie algebra operator} $\nabla_\gamma$ associated to $\Gamma_K$-action (resp. $\nabla_\tau$ associated to $\tau$-action).
 The following lemma is crucial, and follows from a theorem of Berger-Colmez \cite{BC16}.

 \begin{lemma} (cf. Cor. \ref{corkill}) The two Lie algebra operators $\nabla_\gamma$ and $\nabla_\tau$ are \emph{linearly dependent} over $(\hat{L})^{\hat{G}\dla}$. \end{lemma}

 The above lemma implies that, roughly speaking, the two operators $\nabla_\gamma$ and $\nabla_\tau$ (up to scaling) acting on the comparison isomorphism \eqref{eqcompasen}, are indeed a \emph{same} operator acting on two different basis of a common vector space!
 Since the $\nabla_\gamma$-operator on $D_{\Sen, \kpinfty}(W)$ is precisely the Sen operator, thus so is $\nabla_\tau$ up to scaling!
 This finally achieves our desired goal.
 In precise words, we obtain the following.